2024 United States state legislative elections: Montana

 Half of the seats of the Montana Senate and all of the seats of the Montana House of Representatives were up for election in 2024.
 This was the first election under new legislative lines drawn by an independent, bipartisan commission as Montana does not adopt new legislative lines until 4 years after the census.
 Aided by the new maps, Democrats broke the Republicans' legislative supermajority in both chambers, although Republicans still maintained control.
+In the Senate, nine moderate Republicans formed a loose coalition with the chamber's Democrats to pass legislation, broadly stripping power from the party's conservative wing.